binarybang/noce-svg-icon-preparer/README.md

 ## Contributing
-This is more of a exercise in making a Node.js CLI utility than a production-ready tool, so while PRs and suggestions (using issues) are welcome, I don't guarantee I will respond/merge your changes in time.
+This is more of an exercise in making a Node.js CLI utility than a production-ready tool, so while PRs and suggestions (using issues) are welcome, I don't guarantee I will respond/merge your changes in time.

 ## License